IMHN/SVF.ISO.CONVERTER/README.md

 **INFO:**

+Windows 7 and Windows 10 Dec Refresh upwards (17763.194/253) use new download/decryption created by [mkuba50](https://forums.mydigitallife.net/members/mkuba50.317641/).

+New method directly uses encrypted/splitted en-us ISO Uploads.

-Tool uses the static links for the Enterprise EVAL ISOs to download as source.
+Old method still uses the static links for the Enterprise EVAL ISOs to download as source.

 Then downloads the SVF to create the en-us Consumer or Business ISO from it.